smarie/python-pytest-cases/docs/index.md

  - `pytest-cases` leverages `pytest` and its great `@pytest.mark.parametrize` decorator, so that you can **separate your test cases from your test functions**.

- - In addition, `pytest-cases` improves `pytest`'s fixture mechanism to support "fixture unions".
+ - In addition, `pytest-cases` provides [several useful goodies](./pytest_goodies.md) to empower `pytest`.
+In particular it improves the fixture mechanism to support "fixture unions".
 This is a **major change** in the internal `pytest` engine, unlocking many possibilities such as using fixture references as parameter values in a test function.
-See [here](pytest_goodies.md#fixture_union).
+See [here](./pytest_goodies.md).

 `pytest-cases` is fully compliant with [pytest-harvest](https://smarie.github.io/python-pytest-harvest/) so you can easily monitor the execution times and created artifacts.
 With it, it becomes very easy to create a complete data science benchmark, for example comparing various models on various datasets as illustrated below (from the [example](examples.md) section):